yceron/CleaningDataProject/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing BodyAcc-XYZ, BodyAccJerk-XYZ, BodyGyro-XYZ, BodyAccJerkMag, BodyGyroMag, BodyGyroJerkMag.

-This dataset contains the mean for each of the measurements grouped by subject and activity.
+This dataset contains the mean for each of the mean and standard deviations for the measurements grouped by subject and activity.

 These are the variables contained in the output dataset.